 Continuing to make breakthroughs in research and development of human betterment means consistently upgrading facilities and equipment to keep up with technological advances in biomedicine.
 To do that though, you need a trusted partner that understands the requirements necessary to execute such work.

-This 46,500 SF addition to The Hormel Institute was constructed in 2007–2008.
-The $22.05 million project was a collaboration of The Hormel Foundation, the University of Minnesota and the Mayo Foundation.
+Partnering with McGough in 2007-2008, The Hormel Institute built their first of several additions.
+A 46,000 SF, $22.05 million project in collaboration with the University of Minnesota and the Mayo Foundation.
 The addition enabled The Hormel Institute to become a part of the emerging bioscience corridor in southern Minnesota.
 The project also involved a 27,000 SF remodeling of two older buildings.

 In 2014–2015, a 72,520 SF expansion doubled the size of the research facility, adding lab space and the Ray Live Learning Center.
-Features of the combined $24.3 million project include 20 state-of-the-art labs, a cryoelectronic microscope that fills an entire room, a soundproof lab that mitigates vibration to keep the microscope from moving, patient rooms, a 250-seat auditorium and an open room for meetings.
+Features of the combined $24.3 million project include:

 - 20 state-of-the-art labs

 - Soundproof lab

 With both projects being a resounding success, The Hormel Institute continues to broaden its impact through innovative, world-class research in its quest to improve human health.